top of page

 Film Simulation

 P.S. - Except for the Classic Negative film simulation, the Sony Film recipes are very accurate, achieving about 80-90% similarity to the Fujifilm Film Simulations.
 The main differences are in the reds and yellows.
 On Fujifilm, the reds and yellows are both shifted towards orange, while on Sony reds are pinkish and yellows are accurate to real life.
+But this laso depends on the camera you are using, both for Fuji and Sony.
+Each camera model has its own color science.

 How to Color Match Your Images with in-camera Kelvin and Color Filter Settings